Why do we think that learning music is hard? Ask yourself these questions…

-If you’ve never learned an instrument before, that’s how I suggest you start out.
+If you’ve never learned music before, that’s how I suggest you start out.
 Getting bogged down in reading music and learning theory right from the beginning is too much.
 Trying to learn too many skills at once just slows you down.
-Learn some good physical technique and get control of your instrument.
+Learn some good physical technique and get control of your instrument (or voice).
 That way you’ll be off to a good start to your playing career.

 If you’re not a beginner, but struggling to advance your playing, it’s probably your ears that are holding you back.
 Too much thinking and not enough listening are the common problems we encounter with intermediate and advanced clients.

 It’s about focussing in on the micro and not worrying too much about the macro.
 Simple ways to change your focus are:

 - Playing a note, letting it ring out and trying to find the end of the note.
 Listen for when the silence begins.

 - Try listening to a song at ¾ or ½ speed.
 This gives you a chance to focus in on the details of what the players are doing.
 We highly recommend a piece of software called Transcribe.
 It works on Windows, Mac, and Linux and the sound quality and features make it the absolutely best out there.
 If you’re on iOS we’d recommend AudioStretch.